 Nadim Zarour (deceased September 2000, age 49) graduated from San Jose State University in Chemistry.
 He owned Ramco Insurance and Real Estate Services, specializing in Business Opportunities.
 San Francisco Mayors appointed Nadim to the Human Rights Commission in 1976 and to the Parking and Traffic Commission in 1996.
 He was a Director of the American Federation of Ramallah, Palestine, and was twice President of the S.F.
 Ramallah Club, which honored him with their Person of the Year Award.
 A member of the Palestine Arab Fund for 25 years, Nadim was President of the Palestine American Congress, San Francisco Bay Area.
 He was a devoted advocate and champion of Palestinian-Jewish dialogue for 25 years.
 We miss Nadim dearly and rededicate ourselves in his memory.

-Dr. Miriam L. Zimmerman recently retired as Director of the Communication Program at Notre Dame de Namur University in Belmont.
-She is co-founder of Divorce Mediation Group on the San Francisco Peninsula, and has been a volunteer mediator for the Peninsula Conflict Resolution Center.
-Miriam is a graduate of the International School for Holocaust Educators at Yad Vashem, Jerusalem, and for six years served as volunteer chair of the North Peninsula Holocaust Remembrance Day.
-She was a Board member of the of the Jewish Community Relations Council and Board president of the Bay Area Holocaust Oral History Project.
-Miriam writes a column, "One Woman's Voice," for the National Jewish Post & Opinion, on themes of religion, women, the Holocaust, and most recently, about Jewish-Palestinian relationship building, to which she is devoted.
+Dr. Miriam L. Zimmerman is Professor Emerita and former Chair of the Communication Department at Notre Dame de Namur University in Belmont.
+She is co-founder of Divorce Mediation Group, and has been a volunteer mediator for the Peninsula Conflict Resolution Center.
+Miriam is a graduate of the International School for Holocaust Studies at Yad Vashem, Jerusalem, and for six years served as volunteer chair of the North Peninsula Holocaust Remembrance Day.
+She was a Board member of the Jewish Community Relations Council, Board president of the Bay Area Holocaust Oral History Project, and vice-president of the Holocaust Center of Northern California.
+Miriam writes a column for the National Jewish Post & Opinion on themes of religion, women, the Holocaust, current events, and most recently, about Jewish-Palestinian relationship building, to which she is passionately committed.